 Now in the Illinois case, the state legislature was conveying to Illinois Central Railroad some land associated with a riverbed that was going to be near or through where the railroad wanted to build its line.
 And, to me, what's most interesting about that Illinois case is that the legislature reversed itself several years after the fact, when there was media attention, probably after filing of the lawsuit.
-Maybe there was a massive change in the representatives or something like that, but I suspect, that it was because they did the original deal in darkness, and once people figured out what was going on-that they were conveying something so important to the public to a railroad - the public was outraged and demanded reversal of the original deal.

-The courts are deciding for the people what is in the public trust, and taking these decisions away from the legislature.
+Maybe there was a massive change in the representatives or something like that, but I suspect, that it was because they did the original deal in darkness, and once people figured out what was going on - that they were conveying The courts are deciding for the people what is in the public trust, and taking these decisions away from the legislature.